Trocar

-A trocar (or trochar) is a medical or veterinary device that is made up of an awl (which may be a metal or plastic with a pointed or tapered tip), a cannula (essentially a hollow tube), and a seal.
-Trocars are placed through the abdomen during laparoscopic surgery.
-The trocar functions as a portal for the subsequent placement of other instruments, such as graspers, scissors, staplers, etc. Trocars also allow the escape of gas or fluid from organs within the body.
+A trocar (or trochar) is a medical or veterinary device traditionally used in draining or venting procedures, now also (informally termed a port) prominent in minimally invasive surgery.
+Trocars are typically made up of an obturator (which may be metal or plastic, and with a pointed or tapered tip), within a cannula (essentially a rigid tube), and often with a seal.
+They allow passive evacuation of excess gas or fluid from organs within the body; some also include a valve mechanism to allow for insufflation.
+Trocars designed for placement through the chest and abdominal walls during thoracoscopic and laparoscopic surgery function as portals for the subsequent insertion of other endoscopic instruments, such as grasper, scissors, stapler, electrocautery, suction tip, etc.

 Etymology

-The word trocar, less commonly trochar, comes from French trocart, trois-quarts (three-fourths), from trois 'three' and carre 'side, face of an instrument', first recorded in the Dictionnaire des Arts et des Sciences, 1694, by Thomas Corneille, younger brother of Pierre Corneille.
+The word trocar, less commonly trochar, comes from French trocart or trocar, itself either from trois-quarts 'three fourths' or from trois carres 'three sides'; in any case referring to the instrument's triangular point.
+First recorded in the Dictionnaire des Arts et des Sciences, 1694, by Thomas Corneille, younger brother of Pierre Corneille.

 History

 Originally, doctors used trocars to relieve pressure build-up of fluids (edema) or gases (bloating).
 Patents for trocars appeared early in the 19th century, although their use dated back possibly thousands of years.
 By the middle of the 19th century, trocar-cannulas had become sophisticated, such as Reginald Southey's invention of the Southey tube.